-In her interview Sigal further explained what is missing from current services when she portrayed her ideas on future services that need to be developed:
+In her interview, Sigal further explained what is missing from current services when she outlined her ideas on the types of future services that need to be developed:

 “Gender intervention [… it will include] all the things that are related to being assertive, to hygiene, all the daily things that differentiate the girls along the years.
 Also, the aspect of clothing, walking […] the issue is protectiveness.”
-(Sigal a mother of an autistic women and an activist)
+(Sigal, the mother of an autistic women and an activist.)

-The issues Sigal envisioned that will be covered in the gender dedicated services for autistic women (and girls) including hygiene, clothing, walking, assertiveness, and protectiveness are currently not being addressed.
-It is not just that group services are irrelevant, Sigal’s vision illustrate the absence in services dedicated for autistic women is much worst.
-Daily aspects such as hygiene or protectiveness are not getting addressed leaving autistic women without needed services.
-Not having this assistance prevents them acquire skills to allow full participation in the community.
-Cochav, an autistic woman shared her feelings on this demoralizing situation:
+The issues Sigal envisioned that should be covered in gender-specific services for autistic women (and girls), including hygiene, clothing, walking, assertiveness, and protectiveness, are currently not being addressed.
+It is not just that group services are irrelevant, Sigal’s vision illustrates that the absence of services dedicated for autistic women is much worse than this.
+Daily aspects of life, such as hygiene and protection, are not being addressed, leaving autistic women without the services they need.
+Not having this assistance prevents them from acquiring the skills they need to enable their full participation in the community.
+Cochav, an autistic woman, shared her feelings about this demoralizing situation:

-“I think that, biologically speaking, the fact that I got a late diagnosis means it will take time until I will find a partner that I could establish a family with, I am one of those who interested in having a family, all by the book […] you can diagnose a man in his 40’s but a woman at her 40’s needs to go through fertility treatments […] some prioritization is needed […] You need to have more researchers more psychiatrists that focus on us [autistic women…] there is none, no researchers, no psychiatrists that would agree to meet with us to specialized in us, we are not desirable enough because we are not an audience, we cannot bring the money […].
+“I think that, biologically speaking, the fact that I got a late diagnosis means it will take time until I will find a partner that I could establish a family with, I am one of those who interested in having a family, all by the book […], you can diagnose a man in his 40s but a woman at her 40s needs to go through fertility treatments […] some prioritization is needed […] You need to have more researchers more psychiatrists that focus on us [autistic women…] there is none, no researchers, no psychiatrists that would agree to meet with us to specialized in us, we are not desirable enough because we are not an audience, we cannot bring the money […].
 This is sad.
 And yes, I mean that everywhere [I go] I know that I am a minority.
 When I am dealing with autism, I am alone.”
-(Cochav, an autistic women)
+(Cochav, an autistic woman.)

-In the beginning of the quote Cochav expressed her disappointment from being diagnosed late in her life.
-She calculated the consequences of having the assistance she needed only late in life and concluded she will have to go through fertility treatments.
-Cochav who wish to establish a family, “by the book” in Israeli cultural atmosphere expressed in her own words the manifestation of autistic women discrimination in Israel.
-The combination of being an autistic woman in a context of lack of knowledge among professionals, inability to get public diagnosis, and pronatalist nation means that you are not able to fulfill your desires to establish a family and be part of the community.
-The second part of the quote stress the marginalization of autistic women in Israel.
-Resonating the words of Dr. Yair, Cochav talked about the absence of dedicated researchers and psychiatrists that specialized in autistic women.
-Speaking from her own experience as the oppressed, she voiced hard feelings of neglect, feelings of being left alone by herself to deal with her life struggles.
-Whether this situation is a result of lack in costumer power, as Cochav asserts when saying “we are not an audience, we cannot bring the money”, or whether it a result of structural discrimination of women, the consequences are clear.
+In the beginning of her quote Cochav expressed her disappointment at being diagnosed later in her life.
+She assessed the consequences of obtaining the assistance she needed only late in life and concluded that she will have to go through fertility treatments.
+Cochav, who wishes to have a family “by the book” as she puts it, in the Israeli cultural context, expressed in her own words the manifestation of discrimination against autistic women in Israel.
+The combination of being an autistic woman in the context of a lack of knowledge among professionals, an inability to obtain a publicly funded diagnosis, and living in a pronatalist nation means that autistic women are not able to fulfill their desire to establish a family and be part of the community.
+The second part of Cochav’s quote highlights how autistic women in Israel are marginalized.
+Resonating with the words of Dr. Yair, Cochav talked about the absence of dedicated researchers and psychiatrists who specialize in autistic women.
+Speaking from her own experience as the oppressed, she voiced difficult feelings of neglect and of being left alone by herself to deal with her life struggles.
+Whether this situation is the result of a lack of consumer power, as Cochav asserts when she says “we are not an audience, we cannot bring the money”, or whether it the result of structural discrimination against women, the consequences are clear.